 Comment based on the Sacred Tree area - there needs to be some language in the plan around archaeological protection.
-Suggest to add wording around checking the archaeological side of things before any 4.
-How does this plan address your concerns about growth and development? greenfield development.
+Suggest to add wording around checking the archaeological side of things before any greenfield development.
+4. How does this plan address your concerns about growth and development?
 Comment that recreational land users are affecting traditional land uses, i.e. trails, traplines.
 Noted that the harvesting area is limited for elders, and need to ensure land uses are not preventing their ability to harvest closer to home.
 Would like to see acknowledgement that the land still feeds people - it is not just the home of the Yellowknives, it is also their "supermarket" 5.
 What, if any, changes should be made to the land use categories?
 Yellowknife River area (both sides of the highway) should be added to the map as a park designation.
 6. Any general comments?
 Comment that zoning and land uses adjacent to Akaitcho Interim Withdrawal lands may affect how those lands could be used in the future (i.e. lands adjacent to Engle Industrial Business District).
-How can the YKDFN get assurance that they can sit at the table as government-to- government with the City on future plans?
-Suggestion that language be tweaked in the Plan around "cooperation" with the YKDFN Comment that the YKDFN should look at northering with the City and looking for Enderel Comment that the YKDFN should look at partnering with the City and looking for Federal funding for a water line to Dettah.
+How can the YKDFN get assurance that they can sit at the table as government-to-government with the City on future plans?
+Suggestion that language be tweaked in the Plan around "cooperation" with the YKDFN Comment that the YKDFN should look at partnering with the City and looking for Federal funding for a water line to Dettah.
 Comment that the YKDFN sees more of a positive relationship with the City than it does with the GNWT.
 May not be the City's jurisdiction, but we're noticing the Yellowknife River from Tartan Rapids to the lake is much siltier than it used to be.
 This is affecting fisheries in the river, noted no pickerel for the last few years.